Freymaurer/Pathician/README.md

 9. Console command: fake build
 10. Install Ionide in visual studio code:
 	(_open visual studio code -> Extensions -> type in Ionide-fsharp -> install_)
+11. Thats finally it, you can now go the PathfinderAttackSimulator folder and open the PathfinderCalculator.fsx adn start using it.